HaoyiZhu/SNN_Image_Classification/README.md

 pip install -e .
 ```

+## Instructions

+The library is implemented with [hydra](https://hydra.cc/docs/intro/), [PyTorch](https://pytorch.org/) and [snnTorch](https://snntorch.readthedocs.io/en/stable/index.html).

+The main script of training is `scripts/train.py` and the main library is under `snn_nmnist/` where `snn_nmnist/logger.py` contains some functions of logging and `snn_nmnist/utils.py` contains all necessary related util functions from model and dataloader building to result visualization, etc.

+By default, the model is trained for $20$ epoches on a single NVIDIA GeForce RTX 3090 GPU with a batch size of $1024$.
+Adam optimizer is applied with an initial learning rate of $1e-2$, and the learning rate will be reduced by $10$ after $10$ and $15$ iterations.

 ## Model

 In this library, I implement a simple convolutional spiking neural network (CSNN) .
-The convolutional network architecture to be used is: 12C5-MP2-64C5-MP2-1024FC10.
+The convolutional network architecture to be used is: `12C5-MP2-64C5-MP2-1024FC10`.

-- 12C5 is a 5×5 convolutional kernel with 12 filters
+- `12C5` is a 5×5 convolutional kernel with 12 filters
-- MP2 is a 2×2 max-pooling function
+- `MP2` is a 2×2 max-pooling function
-- 1024FC10 is a fully-connected layer that maps 1,024 neurons to 10 outputs
+- `1024FC10` is a fully-connected layer that maps 1,024 neurons to 10 outputs

 The detailed implementation can be found [here](snn_nmnist/utils.py).
 (See the `build_model` function)